14 Best Family Vacations on a Budget

 Off-beach family attractions are centered around Broadway at the Beach, an area that includes Ripley's Aquarium and WonderWorks, as well as many restaurants and activities like mini-golf.

-Accommodation: Top-Rated Resorts in Myrtle Beach for Families
+- Read More: Top-Rated Attractions in Myrtle Beach

 13. Lisbon, Portugal

 Lisbon's good selection of budget family hotels and inexpensive attractions makes it an ideal place to visit for an extra-special family vacation that doesn't break the bank.
 Along with the numerous historic and architectural attractions in Portugal's capital city, there are plenty of attractions that will keep kids interested and excited.